WebReflection/js-in-json/README.md

 # JS in JSON

-A server side agnostic way to stream JavaScript.
+A server side agnostic way to stream JavaScript, ideal for:

+  * inline hydration
+  * network free ad-hoc dependencies
+  * bootstrap on demand
+  * libraries on demand
+  * one JSON file to rule all SSR cases

 - - -